BitWarden / KeePass diff

 Commands

-identify command will match the records in Bitwarden and KeePass and store the id pairs in a local database.
-These are used to then synchronize the entries.
+identify command will match the records in Bitwarden and KeePass and store the id pairs in a local SQLite database (bwkpdiff.db in the working directory).
+These are used to then compare the entries in detail.

 This command will output to console any inconsistencies and missing records in either database.